darkares2/RasputinTMSwaClient/README.md

-# Telemedicin SWA Login
+# Telemedicin SWA Client

 This is part of the POC on Telemedicin.
-This part handles initial login to the system.
+This part handles the client menu after a client is logged into the system.